Clinton Hill Neighborhood Review - Brooklyn Moving Guide

-The beautiful historic district of Clinton Hill has benefitted from the gentrifying spillover of Fort Greene, its "sister" neighborhood, by the restoration of its numerous stately historic mansions and townhouses, the insurgence of great restaurants and boutique shops.
+The beautiful historic district of Clinton Hill has benefitted from the gentrifying spillover of Fort Greene, its "sister" neighborhood, by restoring its numerous stately historic mansions and townhouses and the insurgence of great restaurants and boutique shops.

-The neighborhood is also littered with playgrounds making this is a very kid-friendly and family-friendly area.
+The neighborhood is littered with playgrounds making this a very kid-friendly and family-friendly area.

 From its position, there's easy access to Fort Greene Park and great establishments forming in the adjacent Bed-Stuy area.

 Fun Fact: Late rapper Notorious B.I.G.'s old apartment in this area has been listed for $725K.
-The area has come a long way since his lyrics depicting the neighborhood as dangerous and run-down.
+The area has come a long way since his lyrics depict the neighborhood as dangerous and run-down.

 The B69 will conveniently take you to Grand Army Plaza and Prospect Park.
-You also the choice of biking, as this is great area with lots of bike paths, including Citi-Bike stations.
+You also have the choice of biking, as this is a great area with lots of bike paths, including Citi-Bike stations.

 |Subways||G, A, C|